Horizon CDT Research Highlights

 Gift Odoh (2022 cohort) www.giftodoh.com

 Teleoperation's overall goal is to give the operator situational awareness (i.e., a sense of being there) of the remote environment and the ability to interact conveniently [1].
 Operators of telemanipulators in nuclear plants perform inspections and maintenance tasks, including complex manipulations.
 Several studies reveal that the unstructured nature of the environment, task complexity, and the conservative nature of the nuclear industry cause teleoperators to prefer to be in control and fully aware of the multiple systems' current and future behaviours at all times [2], limiting the deployment autonomous teleoperation or robotics.
-As a result, the operators of these mechanical systems interact with several mediums, such as various displays, robotic telemanipulation systems, information systems, and including other colleagues at once.
+As a result, the operators of these mechanical systems interact with several mediums, such as various displays, robotic telemanipulation systems, information systems, and other colleagues, at once.
 These interactions impose overwhelming levels of information processing on the operator, leading to a high cognitive workload, which impacts performance and safety in teleoperation [3].

 1. To identify the objective performance and mental workload metrics for teleoperation.